 - Activate free or reduced shipping campaigns

 - Focus on gifts in your search and social media marketing.
 Starting early will provide the data you need to kick it into high gear after Remembrance Day.
 Make sure you have the latest tracking tools ready to go.
-For example, attribution management software like VisualIQ determines how each marketing touchpoint motivates consumers to act (purchase, download, and so on), with the goal of optimizing your channel marketing strategy.

-- Tailor your blog content to general shopping topics
+- Tailor your blog content to general shopping topics.

 If you really want to promote something, promote Remembrance Day.
 Not with tacky sales, but with sincere messages of gratitude, quotes, historic images, and encouragement to wear a poppy.
 Boast about your Remembrance Day policy and your company’s pledge to wait until after November 11th to begin holiday-theme marketing.
-If you have an offline store, consider offering poppies at your location and make sure your staff are wearing them.
+If you have an offline store, consider offering poppies at your location and make sure your staff is wearing them.
 It’s a warm, respectful way to begin the Canadian holiday season, and it may just give you a competitive advantage over those who are already in full holiday marketing mode.

 Please feel free to use the below graphic to declare your respect for Remembrance Day on your website, social media pages, etc.